danilopgon/todolist-react/README.md

 ### todolist-react
 # A simple To Do List with React + Styled Components

-4 Geeks Academy To Do List project made React + Styled Components
+4 Geeks Academy To Do List project made with React + Styled Components

 ## Getting Started with Create React App